-Figure 1 Visualization of a conceptual business model for a EU DIH network (Butter and Karanikolova, 2022) 1 9 Figure 2 Methodological approach and work flow with corresponding results referring to the chapters of this report.
-12 Figure 3 Legacy elements of SAH 16 Figure 4 Use case project using the lean multi-actor approach, in interaction with multiple disciplines 26 Figure 5 The SAH lite organization connecting all the different legacy parts but each part has also links to other projects or opportunities.
-30 Figure 6 Three rounds of workshops to evaluate the first design of a sustainability plan for SmartAgriHubs 33

-LIST OF TABLES

-Table 1 SAH legacy parts and their status
+Figure 1 Visualization of a conceptual business model for a EU DIH network (Butter and Karanikolova, $2022)^1$ 9 Figure 2 Methodological approach and work flow with corresponding results referring to the chapters of this report.
+12 Figure 3 Legacy elements of SAH 16 Figure 4 Use case project using the lean multi-actor approach, in interaction with multiple disciplines 27 Figure 5 The SAH lite organization connecting all the different legacy parts but each part has also links to other projects or opportunities.
+30 Figure 6 Three rounds of workshops to evaluate the first design of a sustainability plan for SmartAgriHubs 33 Figure A3.1 The digital transformation from- farm-to-fork in four application areas 73 LIST OF TABLES Table 1 SAH legacy parts and their status 7 Table 2 SAH legacy parts and their status at the moment of version 1 of this deliverable 38 Table 3 Regional distribution SAH DIHs and connection with EDIHs 49